 Identify the specific problem (i.e., your customers aren’t buying because you don’t offer PayPal)

 Remedy the situation (i.e., add PayPal as a payment method option)

 Announce and promote your new payment option on your various marketing channels

-In turn, your current customers will be — and your potential customers will have yet another reason to convert.
+In turn, your current customers will be more likely to stick around — and your potential customers will have yet another reason to convert.